dandandandan81/dandandandan81.github.io/docs/setup/unicast.md

 # ROOMNET Apple TV Network Requirements: For Networks without Live TV
 The ROOMNET Apple TV solution is cloud-based and enables users to stream their favorite content.

-A robust and correctly configured network is essential for a good user experience.
+Understanding and meeting network requirements is essential for delivering a high-quality and reliable service.
+Each deployment scenario includes requirements and architectural best practices.
+Select the configuration that matches the scenario that is being installed.
+If you are not sure, your project manager will be able to advise.

+The ROOMNET AppleTV solution will require more internal and external bandwidth that a traditional Hotel IPTV system, this is due to the breadth of apps and functionality available to guests that is not possible with traditional solutions.

 ## Core Network Foundation